Home » Health Conditions » Viral Infections » Flu

 How to Know if You Have Cold or Allergies?

 For many people with allergies, the cold and flu season is an absolute horror of a time.
-The symptoms they have for their allergies are so close to the symptoms of colds and the flu that they often don’t know the difference until they are very ill and realize it’s the flu.
+The symptoms they have for their allergies are so close to the symptoms of and the flu that they often don’t know the difference until they are very ill and realize it’s the flu.
 So how can you tell if you really have a cold or allergies?

 A cold is caused by one of the hundreds of rhinoviruses.
 The virus is contagious and can be caught by breathing in one of the minute infected particles as well as touching an object that is infected.
-Once it has entered your body, your immune system reacts with the typical symptoms we all know: nose, sore throat, congestion, coughing and sneezing
+Once it has entered your body, your immune system reacts with the typical symptoms we all know: study nose, sore throat, congestion, coughing and sneezing

 An allergy is actually a kind of an error.
 The body mistakenly thinks that a harmless object such as pollen is actually a harmful substance.
 The immune system kicks into overdrive and attacks in the same manner that it would if it were a rhinovirus.
 This overactive immune system causes very similar symptoms including congestion and sneezing.